 Peak toll pricing is a demand management tool.
 By making the busiest hours more expensive, the Port Authority encourages a portion of drivers to shift their travel to less congested periods.
 This approach, known as congestion pricing or value pricing, has been adopted by transportation agencies worldwide.
 Research consistently shows that even a small percentage of traffic shifting to off-peak hours can significantly reduce congestion and improve travel times for everyone.

 For the GWB specifically, the $2.00 peak premium is relatively modest compared to the full cost of driving, but it provides a measurable financial incentive.
-A daily commuter who shifts to off-peak hours saves over $1,000 per year.
-The Port Authority has found that peak pricing, combined with the broader E-ZPass discount structure, has helped distribute traffic more evenly across the day.
+A daily commuter who shifts to off-peak hours saves over $1,000 per year at the current rates.
+PANYNJ has approved a four-year phase-out of this off-peak discount starting January 2027, which suggests the agency now wants the price gap to play a smaller role in shaping behaviour and the overall toll level to do more of the demand-management work.

 Toll-by-Mail and Peak Pricing: No Benefit